More Like This

 5- British Pound Sterling Currency (GBP)

-When counting the highest-valued bills in the world, people usually think of GBP first.
+People usually think of GBP first when counting the highest-valued bills in the world.
 Although it is the best currency in Europe, it is ranked 5th on this list of the strongest & highest-valued currencies in the world.

 However, some British colonies published their own bill, which is slightly different from the bills issued by the Bank of England but is quoted 1 to 1.